algo-plus/algo-plus/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ADD
 labels: enhancement
-assignees: sw-jelly, AiBiC-Data, h-spear, paul-lee-dev, mjje27
+assignees: sw-jelly, kwonho0217, h-spear, paul-lee-dev, mjje27

 ---